Mrcomputer1/PostCountProgressBar/README.md

 ### white
 White background, black text, green complete lines, red incomplete lines

+### blue
+Blue background, white text, green complete lines, red incomplete lines

 ## progressBar.extensions

 ## autoClear
-Clear the canvas before generating
+Clear the canvas before generating.
+Only for use when generating to a canvas.

 ## autoSize
-Set the canvas size before generating
+Set the canvas size before generating.
+Only for use when generating to a canvas.